 Street Outreach & Support Services

 Support for our clients doesn’t stop once they’ve transitioned to permanent housing.
-Our Housing Aftercare Program includes a team of dedicated workers that offer a wide range of support from eviction prevention and housing maintenance to mental and physical health, community integration, spiritual needs, and support.
+Our Housing Aftercare and Big-Eya-Waah-Anduyaun programs have teams of dedicated workers that offer a wide range of support from eviction prevention and housing maintenance to mental and physical health, community integration, spiritual needs, and general support.

-The overall goal of this program is to ensure that homeless individuals effectively transition into housing and build their stability by addressing all elements of their health and well-being, using an Indigenous approach.
+The overall goal of these programs is to ensure that homeless individuals effectively transition into housing and build their stability by addressing all elements of their health and well-being using an indigenous approach.

 Mino Kaanjigoowin: Changing My Direction In Life

-The centre is a collaboration between Na-Me-Res, Seventh Generation Midwives Toronto (SGMT), Well Living House at St. Michael’s Hospital, and the Centre for Wise Practices in Indigenous Health at Women’s College Hospital.
-The facility is housed in a Na-Me-Res building and staffed by Na-Me-Res, SGMT, Well Living House, Inner City Health Associates, and Women’s College Hospital.
-Tests will be processed by the labs at St. Michael’s and Mount Sinai Hospitals
+The clinic is made possible thanks to the collaborative efforts of Na-Me-Res, Seventh Generation Midwives Toronto (SGMT), Well Living House at St. Michael’s Hospital, and the Centre for Wise Practices in Indigenous Health at Women’s College Hospital.

 NILO – Native Inmate Liasion Officers